leorickli/wordpress-aws/15 - Creating an HTTPS Listener for the Application Load Balancer.md

 <img width="887" alt="Screenshot 2023-05-29 at 20 55 04" src="https://github.com/leorickli/wordpress-aws/assets/106999054/2c8b536b-5f14-4acf-bba0-b54132827ed0">

 No need to edit the second EC2 instance because the "wp-config" file is stored in EFS.

+### Connecting to the Website Using SSL Certificate

 Now that we edited the "wp-config" file by adding the code above, we will now connect to our website to make sure that it now has an SSL connection.
 To do that, type your website domain with "https://"

 ![Screenshot 2023-05-29 at 21 08 36](https://github.com/leorickli/wordpress-aws/assets/106999054/2aa76d6e-019e-4084-a995-43fed41ba92b)